Find Affordable College Courses

 Lawrence, KS

-Our analysis found University of Kansas to be the most popular school for psychology students who want to pursue a bachelor’s degree in Kansas.
+Our 2023 rankings named University of Kansas the most popular school in Kansas for psychology students working on their bachelor’s degree.
 KU is a fairly large public school located in the small city of Lawrence.

 About 77% of the students majoring in psychology at the school are women while 23% are male.